Tuition and Fees: Tuition and fees will be refunded based on the schedules mandated by the Oklahoma State Regents for Higher Education.

 There are two types of withdrawals used when calculating how much aid a student has earned:

-- Official Withdrawal- student completes proper paperwork with the Office of the Registrar to be officially withdrawn from classes prior to the end of the withdrawal period.
-Students who officially withdraw must meet with a Financial Aid Counselor to discuss the impact of the withdrawal on SAP and possible financial aid implications.
+- Official Withdrawal- student provides official notice to the Office of the Registrar of their intent to withdraw from classes prior to the end of the withdrawal period.
+Students who officially withdraw are instructed to meet with a Financial Aid Counselor to discuss the impact of the withdrawal on SAP and possible financial aid implications.
 Students who officially withdraw will earn a grade of W.

 - Unofficial Withdrawal- student stops attending courses prior to the end of the semester without completing the official withdrawal process.